kartik-soni/Around-the-World/README.md

 - Swipe down to refresh the news list
 - Tap any item to open the article in your browser

-# Instructions

-You need an API key from The Guardian API.
-Go to the class `QueryUtils`, find the `createStringUrl()` method and replace the query parameter value "test" for your API key.

 # Screenshot
 ![](https://github.com/kartik-soni/News-App/blob/master/app/Screenshot%201.PNG)
 ![](https://github.com/kartik-soni/News-App/blob/master/app/Screenshot%202.PNG)